milenvoutchev/portfolio-projection/README.md

 Questionnaire Questions:

+- What's your name?
-- How much do can you invest per month?
+- How much do you earn per month?
-- What is your risk tolerance level?
-(Slider between 0-10)
+- What is your risk tolerance?

 Once the questionnaire is completed, there is a dashboard showing a graph of how the portfolio has developed between 1.1.2017 and 1.6.2021.